phamquangsang661/FS2FE-Reminato-Testing/README.md

 these are default port for rabbit mq, please don't change,If you want to change, you can change it in **compose.yaml** of root folder instead.

+You can add args --no-cache when you want force build, please run image prune -f after run that command to ensure clean the old image cache

 ### Optional

 We should run all the service with docker with **compose.yaml** to get a expect result, if you don't want, please refer all the info below